achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-The [SAM Pattern](http://sam.js.org/) is an alternative to more well known architecture models like a Redux architecture or MVC.
+The [SAM Pattern](http://sam.js.org/) is an alternative to more well known architecture models like a Redux architecture or [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 It goes back to [Jean-Jacques Dubray](https://github.com/jdubray) and his blog post [Why I No Longer Use MVC Frameworks](https://www.infoq.com/articles/no-more-mvc-frameworks/).
 It is also presented and explained in the last chapter of the book [Front-End Reactive Architectures](https://www.springer.com/de/book/9781484231791).

-While I was searching for a frontend architecture which provides a clean separation of the business logic from the view, I stumbled over this pattern.
+I stumbled over this patternWhile I was searching for a frontend architecture which provides a clean separation of the business logic from the view, .
 In Redux, you can place some business logic into the reducer.
 In point of fact, the redux style guide recommends to [place as much logic as possible in reducers](https://redux.js.org/style-guide/style-guide#put-as-much-logic-as-possible-in-reducers).
 But very often this is not possible, since the reducer is a pure function which receives the old Redux and the action and computes the new store out of it.
 As a result the reducer can not handle an API or any other sort of asynchronous process.